Hi, I’m Cherry

 I have clearly had puppies in the past and it looks like I had a cesarean too, but now I have been spayed I won’t have to worry about any of that any more thankfully!!
 My skin on my belly does hang quite low because of this so my baths for my skin also help keep me clean as I can get quite grubby otherwise!

-My care routine is quite simple with the help of a few treats, I have my face wrinkles wiped clean, balm on my nose and have a bath and ears cleaned weekly/ bi-weekly so I am kept in good condition
+My care routine is quite simple with the help of a few treats, I have my face wrinkles wiped clean, balm on my nose and have a bath and ears cleaned weekly/ bi-weekly so I am kept in good condition.

 If you think you could offer me the home I need, please fill out an Adoption Enquiry Form.
 Please make sure you have read about all of my needs and our adoption policies before applying.